Texas demands Google cough up docs in antitrust probe

-SAN FRANCISCO (Reuters) - Texas’ attorney general, firing its latest salvo in a two-year investigation of Google Inc’s search rankings, demanded that the Internet company cooperate with its probe and hand over intentionally withheld documents.
+SAN FRANCISCO, June 21 (Reuters) - Texas’ attorney general, firing its latest salvo in a two-year investigation of Google Inc’s search rankings, demanded that the Internet company cooperate with its probe and hand over intentionally withheld documents.

 In a court filing, the state’s attorney general said Google was holding out despite having handed over hundreds of thousands of documents since August 2010.